coci/shivan/docs/docs.md

 after some thinking about those topics, I found the best way to learn about them is to write them.
 But not the same as a commercial version with tons of features that they have or what complexity on them, simply write them.

-So, I began my journey with writing a key-value database like Redis, but I left that in the middle, and some days ago, I started again with writing download manager, that because Shivan was here.
+So, I began my journey with writing a key-value database like Redis, but I left that in the middle, and some days ago, I started again with writing download manager, that because Shivan is here.

 ## how Shivan works ( in other words, how download managers work ) :